 What we do at Zelenz Consulting is follow what the foundation behaviors demonstrate over the years.
 We work with numerous nonprofit clients and so we are constantly researching the current behaviors of foundations and can easily identify shifts in their priorities and financial activity.
 We also follow the trends in the economy and the financial markets.
 Reviewing foundation 990s also gives us insight into their investment portfolios and what types of stocks they rely upon to maintain their giving capacity.

 Other things you can consider are preparing modular budgets.
 These types of budgets demonstrate different amounts for different scenarios and timeframes of a given project.
 Be careful to not propose to complete work that is below any rational funding capacity.
 Foundations want to see success and they are aware of how much many things can cost due to their constant exposure to budgets from numerous organizations every year.
 Unrealistic budgets can destroy your chances of grant funding success.
 Additionally, do not ask for unsubstantiated amounts.
-We have had many clients come to us saying they need $2 million in funding for repairs, but they had no budget.
+I have had many clients come to me saying they need $2 million in funding for repairs, but they had no budget.
 After requesting a budget from them over several months, the actual need was closer to $100,000.
 You can’t throw pie in the sky requests at foundations if you want to be taken seriously.
 Do the numbers and get the answers from contractors, realtors, or whatever expert is required to do what you need to do.
 This is not the time to make up numbers.